 The health-giving properties of the area’s mineral springs were first claimed in the 1870s, attracting droves of fashionable Melburnians.
 The well-preserved and restored buildings show the prosperity of these towns, as well as the lasting influence of the many Swiss-Italian miners who came to work the tunnel mines in the surrounding hills.
 Aside from the various springs and bathhouses, there are also picnic spots, BBQ areas, children's playgrounds and walking trails to enjoy.

-The quickest way to get to Daylesford is to catch a train from Southern Cross Station in central Melbourne to Woodend, then hop on a bus to Daylesford.
+How to get to Daylesford from Melbourne: The quickest way to get to Daylesford is to catch a train from Southern Cross Station in central Melbourne to Woodend, then hop on a bus to Daylesford.

-Tour the Dandenongs on the historic Puffing Billy steam train
+6. Tour the Dandenongs on the historic Puffing Billy steam train

-Travel time: one hour
+Travel time: 1 hour

 Taking a train to take a train ride sounds like a strange way to spend a day, but then Puffing Billy is no ordinary train.
 Holding fond memories for many Melburnians, the Puffing Billy is an iconic restored steam train that toots its way through the Dandenong mountain range from Belgrave to Emerald Lake Park and Gembrook on a five-hour return trip.

 How to get to Puffing Billy Railway from Melbourne: The Puffing Billy Railway is located to the east of the city.
-The easiest way to reach it is by train from Parliament station in central Melbourne to Belgrave station.
+The easiest way to reach it is by train from Parliament Station in central Melbourne to Belgrave Station.